plblum/jivs/packages/jivs-react/Planning/Adapter design - Overview.md

 ## useFormValidation() (function/React hook)

 Primary React hook for form-oriented validation.
-It handles all fields configured in the ValidationManager, or a subset if supplied a group name.
+It handles all fields configured in the ValueHostsManager, or a subset if supplied a group name.

 Provides access to: